gonzalomarcote/take-home-assessment/README.md

   type: LoadBalancer
 ```

-Apply it with `kubectl apply -f deployment.yaml`
+Apply it with `kubectl apply -f deploy/assessment.yaml`

-6. Every step mentioned above have to be in a code repository with automated CI/CD
+#### 6. Every step mentioned above have to be in a code repository with automated CI/CD
-I have created one basic GitHub actions deployment yaml file.
+I have created one basic GitHub actions deployment [ci-cd.yaml](./.github/workflows/ci-cd.yaml) yaml file.
-Please Note that as I currently don't have one personal Ku8s cluster (I had it in the past), the deployment stepd is not functional.
+Please Note that as I currently don't have one personal K8s cluster (I had it in the past), the deployment step is not functional (it is commented).
-See the [assessment.yaml](./deploy/assessment.yaml) for details.

-7. How would you monitor the above deployment?
+#### 7. How would you monitor the above deployment?
 Explain or implement the tools that you would use
 I always try to use Prometheus for metrics collection and Grafana for metics visualization.
-For this you need to have one prmetheus installed in your K8s cluster gathering metrics.
+For this, you need to have one Prometheus installed in your K8s cluster gathering metrics.
 You can install it for example with:
 ```
 kubectl create namespace monitoring